neurodata/ndstore/docs/api/public_api.rst

    :synopsis: Get a list of all publicly avaliable tokens from the server.
 These tokens can be used to GET and PUT data to the server.
 These tokens can also be used to access :ref:`project information<jsoninfo-get>`

-   :param server_name: Server Name in OCP.
+   :param server_name: Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type server_name: string

    :statuscode 200: No error